brianzinn/react-babylonjs/docs/api.md

 4. **Materials** - backgroundMaterial, fluentMaterial, material, multiMaterial, nodeMaterial, pbrBaseMaterial, pbrBaseSimpleMaterial, pbrMaterial, pbrMetallicRoughnessMaterial, pbrSpecularGlossinessMaterial, pushMaterial, shaderMaterial, standardMaterial

 > note: Materials can have configuration (read-only) properties as classes.
 With `assignFrom` prop you can declare detailMapConfiguration, pbrClearCoatConfiguration, pbrAnisotropicConfiguration, pbrbrdfConfiguration, pbrSheenConfiguration, pbrSubSurfaceConfiguration to attach to declaratively.
-PBRBaseMaterial has all, while StandardMaterial has only detailMapConfiguration. (prePassConfiguration has no updateable properties, but can be attached)
+PBRBaseMaterial has all, while StandardMaterial has only detailMapConfiguration. (prePassConfiguration has no updateable properties, but can be attached).

 5. **Lights** - directionalLight, hemisphericLight, light, pointLight, shadowLight, spotLight